-This story was submitted to Love What Matters by Laura Micetich, 27, of Los Angeles, California.
-You can follow her journey on Instagram here.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+This story was submitted to Love What Matters by Laura Micetich of Los Angeles, California.
+You can follow her journey on Instagram.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: